moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 Pan5346_data.bed was tested in DNAnexus using Moka Picard v1.2.1.
 The app completed successfully without any errors.

 Pan5346_sambamba.bed was tested using sambamba_coverage_v2.0.3.
 The app completed successfully without any errors.
 KCNA1 gene level coverage 100%.

+## Further adjustment - 06/01/2026

+Manual removal of 5' UTRs - not needed as KCNA1 is VCP3/CP2 and only requires coding regions.
+CDS +10bp only retained.

+## Testing

+Visual inspection of Pan5346_data.bed and Pan5346_sambamba.bed to confirm no UTRs present/padding correct in IGV.

+Pan5346_data.bed was tested in DNAnexus using Moka Picard v1.2.1.
+The app completed successfully without any errors.

+Pan5346_sambamba.bed was tested using sambamba_coverage_v2.0.3.
+The app completed successfully without any errors.
+KCNA1 gene level coverage 100%.